shiquan/bcfanno/README.md

 ## **Interpret the annotations.**

+###* For human genetic variants

 The American College of Medical Genetics and Genomics (ACMG) supply a decision-tree roadmap and recommend using 28 criteria to help the clinical researcher to interpret genetic variants, however no computation approach could interpret the genetic variants directly, that's because gathering information for all the criteria is quite complicated and no specific algorithms for implementing this guidelines specified.
 See details, please refer to  [ACMG guideline](https://www.google.com.hk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwigz5jkzLHVAhUBG5QKHesKAhYQFggkMAA&url=https%3A%2F%2Fwww.acmg.net%2Fdocs%2Fstandards_guidelines_for_the_interpretation_of_sequence_variants.pdf&usg=AFQjCNF_jV6xApr4TCyQhs9p0Iki85oYoQ).

-bcfanno predict the variants types and generate HGVS nomenclature for genetic variants, please refer to [VarType and HGVSnom section](https://github.com/shiquan/vcfanno/blob/master/Documentation/genetic_variant_types.md) for details.
+Section  [VarType and HGVSnom](https://github.com/shiquan/vcfanno/blob/master/Documentation/genetic_variant_types.md) introduce the genetic variant types and HGVS nomenclature.

+Section [ACMG interpretation]() introduce how to use bcfanno and open distribute databases to interpret the pathogenic variants.